Acute Prostatitis

 • Tender, swollen prostate on rectal examination.

-• Due to increasing resistance, it is essential to send an MSU so culture can guide antibiotic treatment if no clinical response to first choice.
+• Due to increasing resistance, it is essential to send an MSU so culture can guide antibiotic treatment if no clinical response to first choice antibiotics.

-• Review after 14 days and either stop antibiotics or continue for a further 14 days if necessary based on assessment of history, symptoms, clinical examination and MSU result.
+• Review after 14 days and either stop antibiotics if symptoms have resolved or continue for a further 14 days if necessary based on assessment of history, symptoms, clinical examination and MSU result.

 • 4 week treatment may prevent chronic infection i.e. chronic prostatitis, but it is difficult to predict those at risk.

-• A full STI screen should be undertaken to rule out other aetiologies.
+• A full STI screen should be considered to rule out other aetiologies.
 Further information on STI Consultations in Primary Care is available.

 Treatment